flavienbwk/reactjs-flask-ldap-boilerplate/README.md

 Access the API and its documentation browsing [`http://localhost:5000`](http://localhost:5000)

-Notheless, the API always follows this response schema :
+Nonetheless, the API always follows this response schema :

 ```
 {